Thursday, March 26, 2020

 Keep the liquid from the roast and

-strain in a saucepan, to make a gravy.
+in a saucepan,

-To make my gravy
+To make gravy

 Put 1 to 2 tablespoons of cornstarch,